lelegard/arm-cpusysregs/docs/build-with-features.md

 ### Accelerated instructions

-Other optional instructions provides a much more significant performance improvement, speeding up standard algorithms such as AES by a factor of 10 or even 20.
+Other optional instructions provide a much more significant performance improvement, speeding up standard algorithms such as AES by a factor of 10 or even 20.
 It is not possible to avoid them when they are available.